ezgigm/Project3_TanzanianWaterWell_Status_Prediction/README.md

-# Pump it Up: Data Mining the Water Table
+# Pump It Up: Data Mining the Water Table

 DrivenData has begun a competition ['Pump It Up'](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/) to point the Tanzanian clean water problem.
 In our module 3 project, we worked on this data science competition.